Communicating Guidelines to New Tenants

-When it comes to rent policy, be clear from day one.
+When it comes to your apartment’s leasing policy, be clear from day one.
 Let them know when rent is due, when you consider it late, and when you take action as a result of non-payment.
 This will help you avoid confusion later.

-Although personal relationships and conversations about these things are important, some property managers find it helpful to print out a new tenant handbook.
+Although personal relationships and conversations about these things are important, some property managers find it helpful to give tenants a handbook.
 This handy manual will tell renters what to do if their sink is backing up in the middle of the night.